Andy Warhol's Bad: Production

-The lead role was meant to be played by Vivian Vance but she dropped out and was replaced by Carroll Baker.
+The lead role was originally offered to Shelly Winters, who turned down the part and exclaimed: "I already played Ma Barker,' quipped Shelley, before saying no. 'This one is bloodier than "Bloody Mama."
+If they really do all the stuff in that script, they're going to have a lot to answer for.'
+Reportedly, Vivian Vance was also intended for the role, but she dropped out and was replaced by Carroll Baker.
 It was Baker's first film in the US in eight years.
 Baker had been making movies in Europe where she usually had to take her clothes off.
 "I'm looking to get away from that", she said.
 "People don't realize you're acting.
 They just see you're sexy and they won't take you seriously."

-The movie was made without Paul Morrissey and Joe Dallesandro, the director-star team from previous Warhol movies.
-Perry King played a Dallesandro-type role and says the crew would sometimes call him "Joe".
-Director Jed Johnson was Warhol's companion at the time.

-King says he was cast without auditioning.
+King was cast without auditioning.
 He had just been in Mandingo (1975) which he says "was a big deal because it was kind of trashy.
 And trashy, to the Andy Warhol universe, was what they liked.
 Trash was big art to them."

-Filming took place in June 1976 over eight weeks.

 King said Warhol "makes no effort to communicate his concept of the film, but it's a strong concept.
 You begin to feel it.
 There is a short hand among these people.
 There is a very special Warhol world view here and it's hard to define.
 But it will lose its edge in the professional technique."

+Tab Hunter wanted the role of Carrol Baker's husband, but it went to Gordon Oas-Heim instead.